jcoope02/user_scripts/README.md

 **Purpose**: Retrieves basic user information from Nobl9.

 **Features**:
-- Lists all users with basic details (name, email, roles)
+- Lists all users with name and userID
-- Displays user count and role distribution
 - Simple table format output
 - Error handling and progress indicators